kstonekuan/kstonekuan/README.md

 ## Hi there 👋, Kingston here

-I'm currently a Computer Engineering Undergraduate at the National University of Singapore.
-Recently I have the honor of to interning at [TikTok and Dell](#featured-experience) and am committed to learning all I can about tech.
+I'm a Computer Engineering Undergraduate at the National University of Singapore.
+Recently I have the opportunity of interning at great companies and am committed to learning all I can about tech.

 ### Connect